DONATIONS GRATEFULLY ACCEPTED

 Tuesday, October 22, 2019

-I never thought that researching a postcard would lead to finding links (some tenuous) between a piece of family land and Abraham Lincoln, the Franklin Expedition and the Red River Colony, the Oregon Trail and a postcard company, and myself to all of them.
+I never thought that researching a postcard would lead to finding links (some tenuous) between a piece of family land and Abraham Lincoln, the Franklin Expedition, the Red River Colony, the Oregon Trail and a postcard company, and myself to all of them.
 But here it is.
-Written by Sandi Ratch on October 17, 2019.
+Written by Sandi Ratch on October 17, 2019 - a coincidence that I wrote it the same day Lincoln wrote something very important:

 On October 17, 1863, Abraham Lincoln released a proclamation calling for 300,000 new volunteers to join the United States army for three years or the rest of the war – the war had started in April, 1861, and when Lincoln made the call for more men, the expiration of the first volunteers’ three-years’ service was approaching.
 That same day he also wrote a difficult reply to a request from Major General John Gray Foster, declaring that Dr. David M. Wright would, indeed, be executed.